jwilkinson1122/custom_addons/pod_clinical_careplan/README.rst

 Installation
 ============

-To install this module, go to 'Medical / Configuration / Settings' and inside 'Clinical' activate 'Care plans'.
+To install this module, go to 'Podiatry / Configuration / Settings' and inside 'Clinical' activate 'Care plans'.

 Usage
 =====

 #.
-Go to 'Medical / Clinical / Requests / Care plans'
+Go to 'Podiatry / Clinical / Requests / Care plans'
 #.
 Click 'Create'.
 #.
 Provide the patient this Care plan is intended for and any other
    non-required fields.